marcossilvestrini/labs/vagrant/linux/nfs/README.md

 ## About Project

-This project up a stack of File share servers with Samba.
+This project up a stack of File share servers with NFS.

 ## Whats is?

-In this project, I up a stack of File share servers with Samba.
+In this project, I up a stack of File share servers with NFS.

 ### Vagrant